 Location: Young Island, St. Vincent

 After lunch, we separated into two groups for our advanced open water completion dive!
 This was our last dive before officially being certified as advanced open water divers.
 Today we reached depths up to 60 ft!
 We saw some pretty cool stuff but what I saw takes the cake!
-From a distance it looked like a brightly colored worm coming out of the sea grass.
-As I approached I realized that it was a bracelet but not just a bracelet, it was Celia’s bracelet that she had lost on the first dive groups excursion.
-In the words of our dive instructor / extremely qualified person: “that almost never happens”.
+From a distance, it looked like a brightly colored worm coming out of the seagrass.
+As I approached, I realized that it was a bracelet but not just a bracelet; it was Celia’s bracelet that she had lost on the first dive group excursion.
+In the words of our dive instructor / extremely qualified person: “that almost never happens.”
 After the dive, Steve was mysteriously called to the dock to collect some papers.
 He didn’t even have time to take his wetsuit off.
 He still won’t disclose what was in the documents.
 I’m nervous.

 (Hi mom!
 Hi Grandma!)